 No take-away allowed.

 The only exception would be some clubs and bars.

-That’s an expensive option, but the only one you have if you want to keep the party going on at home and you don’t have anything to drink.
+That’s an expensive option, but the only one you have is if you want to keep the party going on at home and you don’t have any booze at home to drink.

 Where Can you Buy Alcohol in Thailand?

 In Bangkok and Thailand, you can buy alcohol pretty much anywhere.